Steering Wheel Turns By Itself While Driving (9 Common Reasons)

 3. Bad Steering Rack or Column Bushing

-The purpose of the steering column and rack bushing is to dampen the vibrations that are caused when the weight shift in the suspension system of your vehicle occurs when driving.
+The job of the steering column and rack bushings is to take in the vibrations from weight shifting around in the suspension when driving.

 To diagnose which part of the steering mechanism has a play in it, wiggle the steering wheel back and forth and listen to knocks or thuds.
 Also, lift the car front and wiggle the tires.
 The issue may also be in tie rod ball joints and rubber boots.